Yonghee9106/naive-bayes-classifier-using-python/README.md

 * train the model using training data set

 **Step 4**
-* predict the class for test data set, based on a trained model
+* predict the class for test data, based on a trained model

 **Step 5**
 * evaluate a set of predictions in terms of accuracy